jasny/improved-php/README.md

 longer live up to current day standards.

 While there are many functions, a lot are redundant, while others are missing.
 For example;
+* There are many array functions, but these won't work with other iterables like `ArrayObject`.
 * For trimming a string there is `trim`, `rtrim` and `ltrim`.
 For padding a string there is only `str_pad`, which takes a `STR_PAD_RIGHT`, `STR_PAD_LEFT` or `STR_PAD_BOTH` as argument.
 * For missing functions there are standard patterns to make it work.
 For instance, to find out if a string contains a specific substring we use `strpos($string, $substring) !== false`.
 * etc

-But these patterns make it unnecessarily difficult for non-PHP developers to read PHP code and creates a barrier for newcomers to an otherwise beginner-friendly language.
+This make it unnecessarily difficult for non-PHP developers to read PHP code and creates a barrier for newcomers to an otherwise beginner-friendly language.

 ## What?